Brenda (album)

-Brenda is a studio album by American singer, Brenda Lee.
-It was released in March 1973 by MCA Records and was her twenty second studio album.
-The project reunited her with producer, Owen Bradley, who recorded her first top ten US country single called "Nobody Wins".
-The song helped identify Lee for the first time with the country music market where she would have several top ten singles.
-Brenda was met with a mostly positive critical reception and reached the top ten of the US country albums survey.
+Brenda is the twenty-second studio album by American singer Brenda Lee, released in March 1973 by MCA Records.
+The project reunited her with producer Owen Bradley, who recorded her first top-ten US country single called "Nobody Wins".
+The song established Lee in the country music market, where she would have several top-ten singles.
+Brenda was met with a mostly positive critical reception and reached the top ten of the US country album charts.

 Background

 Brenda Lee was among the top-selling pop music artists of the 1960s, recording a series of singles under the production of Owen Bradley.
 Songs like "I'm Sorry", "Emotions" and "Break It to Me Gently" reached the US top ten.
 Lee began experimenting with different record producers in the late 1960s and early 1970s, but found little success with new styles.
 According to Lee, she approached her record label and insisted working again with Bradley, and the label agreed.
 Lee reunited with Bradley beginning in 1971 with songs that made brief US chart appearances.
 She was then given with the Kris Kristofferson-penned, "Nobody Wins" which became a US top ten country single.
 Lee would go on to have six more top ten US country singles during the decade and she became identified with the country market.
 "Nobody Wins" would then appear on her next studio project in 1973.